 DAFs are becoming increasingly popular across North America as an efficient way for individuals, families, and corporations, to manage their philanthropy without investing the time and energy to operate their own private foundation.
 Toronto-based research firm Investor Economics says the value of donor-advised funds in Canada grew at a compound annual rate of 14.3 per cent between 2016 and 2018, to $5.7-billion from $4.4-billion.
 Investor Economics also projects the value of donor-advised funds to grow to about $10-billion by 2026.

-Philanthropists interested in their own private foundations or DAFs need to understand the differences and how they work, both functionally and legally, to avoid unexpected problems or challenges in the future and ensure their intended registered charities receive the funds.
+Philanthropists interested in their own private family foundations or DAFs need to understand the differences and how they work, both functionally and legally, to avoid unexpected problems or challenges in the future and ensure their intended registered charities receive the funds.

 For instance, both DAFs and private family foundations provide flexibility and influence over granting.
 However, it’s slightly different with DAFs; donors can advise and offer input regarding how their donation is granted but the foundation makes all final DAF granting decisions.
 This is important for DAF donations to be recognized as a gift by law.
-By establishing a private foundation, the donor has more control over which registered charities receive the donation amount.
+By establishing a private family foundation, the donor has more control over which registered charities receive the donation amount.

 Under the federal Income Tax Act, a disbursement quota is imposed on all registered charities, including private and public foundations that have a DAF program.
 The disbursement quota is the minimum calculated amount a registered charity is required to spend each year on its own charitable programs or on gifts to qualified donees.
 In general, the disbursement quota is currently 3.5% of the charity’s property.
 The disbursement quota is there to help ensure that a minimum amount is being granted by the charity in a timely enough manner and the charity is not just “sitting on” the donated funds.